 The attention of the majority of people is focused on man-made objects and human relationships.
 Very few of these people have ever tried to see life from the perspective of a wild animal; they cannot visualize the crisis that the human race has inflicted upon the animal kingdom.

 There was once a race of giant grizzly bears living in California.
-These were the largest grizzlies ever known and they were well adapted to their environment, but careless pioneers killed them off.
+These were the largest grizzlies ever known, and they were well adapted to their environment, but careless pioneers killed them off.
 These bears became extinct by the early 20th century.
-It remains to be seen if people have become civilized enough to protect the wild animals that inhabit this planet.
+It remains to be seen if people have become civilized enough to protect wild animals here and now.
 The grizzly bears of today could become just as extinct as the California Grizzly.

 --Marlin O. Wallace